saadeghi/daisyui/README.md

 </summary>

 > When you add `daisyui/styled` as a Tailwind CSS plugin, it gives you ready-to-use UI component classes to use.
 Like `.btn`, `.card`, `.alert`, etc...
+> If you use styled version, you get something pre-designed (like Bootstrap) but you can still customize it with Tailwind utility classes.
-> If you use the unstyled version, it has no color or visual style so you can fully style the components with Tailwind utility classes.
-If you use styled version, you get something pre-designed (like Bootstrap) but you can still customize it with Tailwind classes.
+> If you use the base (unstyled) version, it has no color or visual style so you can fully style the components with Tailwind utility classes or Tailwind's `@apply` directive.

 </details>